Technigo/project-happy-thoughts-api/README.md

 ## Documentation - ROUTES

 ### BASE URL
-    showing useful details on the main endpoints of this API: https://app-happy-thoughts.herokuapp.com/
+This URL uses listEndpoints package and shows useful details on the main endpoints of this API: https://app-happy-thoughts.herokuapp.com/

 ### GET /thoughts